 How to learn to communicate in marriage

-- Find a constructive relief – engaging in a hurtful exchange won’t solve anything, it will only make things worse.
-Instead, write a diary, talk to a friend, or do something productive until you feel calm again.
+Engaging in a hurtful exchange won’t solve anything, it will only make things worse.
+Instead, write in a diary, talk to a friend, or do something productive until you feel calm again.